Rights and permissions

 Open access papers

-For information about licensing, re-use, and archiving of papers published open access via Palgrave Open, please see our dedicated information.
+For information about licensing, re-use, and archiving of papers published open access via Palgrave, please see our dedicated information.

 Unpublished, Anonymous and Orphan Works